mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Snub Pistol: These lightweight, low-recoil weapons were designed for use aboard spacecraft and in zero gravity.

 Submachine Gun: A short weapon capable of automatic fire, it puts the power of an assault rifle into a small package.
-However, it lacks a rifle’s accuracy at range.
+However, it lacks a rifle's accuracy at range.

 Accelerator Rifle